 Pros:

-• Team Building: In organizational settings, the MBTI is often employed for team building and improving communication among team members.
+- Team Building: In organizational settings, the MBTI is often employed to build teams and improve communication among team members.
 It helps identify potential conflicts and synergies among different personality types.

 Cons:

-In summary, choosing between the Birkman Method and the Myers-Briggs Type Indicator depends on your circumstances and preferences.
-The Birkman Method provides a more in-depth and scientifically-based approach to self-understandings and personal and professional growth.
+Choosing between the Birkman Method and the Myers-Briggs Type Indicator depends on your circumstances and preferences.
+The Birkman Method provides a more in-depth and scientifically based approach to self-understanding and personal and professional growth.
+I love that the Birkman method helps an individual understand their underlying and motivational needs, and this report provides an excellent summary of coaching someone to their needs.
 The Myers-Briggs Type Indicator (MBTI) is simpler and easier to use, making it a great starting point for self-improvement and team building.

-Career Upside works with business leaders, executives, and other individuals to uncover their unique strengths, improve their performance, and achieve success in their work and personal lives.
-We provide insights for individuals and companies on how to use The Birkman Method to optimize achievement.
+Career Upside works with business leaders, executives, and others to uncover their unique strengths, improve their performance, and achieve success in their work and personal lives.
+We provide insights for individuals and companies on how to use the Birkman Method to optimize achievement.
 To learn more about our career coaching services, visit our career services page.